GaloisInc/saw-script/doc/manual/manual.md

 ## Automated Tactics

-The simplest proof scripts just indicate which automated prover to use.
+The simplest proof scripts just specify the automated prover to use.
 The `ProofScript` values `abc` and `z3` select the ABC and Z3 theorem provers, respectively, and are typically good choices.